 Share your findings

-Once you’ve gathered and reviewed the feedback from your surveys, it’s time to share the results.
+Once you’ve gathered and reviewed the feedback from your content operations surveys, it’s time to share the results.
 Share your findings with your team and then use them to create a plan of action to refine your processes next year.

 Additionally, make sure to involve your team in the decision-making.
 They’re the ones who will be implementing any changes you make, after all.

 Set SMART goals

 After completing your survey and collating and sharing your results, it’s time to set some goals.
 But not just any goals — SMART goals.

 SMART stands for specific, measurable, achievable, relevant, and time-bound.

 For example, a SMART goal for content ops might be: “By Q2 2024, we will reduce content production time by 40%.
 We’ll do this by outsourcing ideation, writing, and editing to a managed content production team.”